 She’s already on track for similar success with Jackie: She has earned Best Actress nominations from the Gotham Awards, Independent Spirit Awards, and Critics’ Choice Awards, all before the film hit theaters.
 If it succeeds commercially in the same way Black Swan did, it could mean another statue for Portman.
 Whether that comes to pass, all the early Oscar buzz has told us is this: Difficult, uncomfortable, twisted Natalie Portman is the Natalie Portman we’ve been waiting for.

-Dyeing those colors with MCSARA's 16 inch tape in hair will be an exciting and new experience for you.
+Dyeing those colors with MCSARA’s 16-inch hair extensions will be an exciting and new experience for you.
 Not only will the color look stunning, but it will also help your skin stand out.